Written by Miller & Miller Law Group , Reviewed by Daniel Miller

 How Does Probate Work in New York?
 A Guide to Navigating the Process

 We’re tackling one of the more challenging legal processes that families face after the loss of a loved one: probate in New York.
 Probate is a court-supervised process that ensures a deceased person’s wishes are carried out as stated in their will.
 Though it can be complex, understanding the basic steps of probate can make it easier to navigate.
-Let’s break down the essentials of how probate works in New York, including the key phases and what you should expect if you’re involved.
+Let’s break down the essentials of how probate works in New York, including the key phases and what you should expect if you’re involved, with insights from an experienced NYC probate lawyer.

 What is Probate?